tomhrr/dale/README.md

   * concepts; and
   * compiler introspection.

-### Supported systems

-This should be usable on most Linux/OS X/BSD systems where LLVM is able to be built.
-It has been tested on the following:
+It should be usable on most Linux/maxOS/BSD systems where LLVM is able to be built.

-  * Debian 7.8, 8.0 (x86 and x86-64)
-  * OS X 10.9.2
-  * FreeBSD 10.0, 11.0 (x86-64)

 ### Documentation